Obligation to Negotiate Access to the Pacific Ocean (Bolivia v. Chile)

 Overview of the case

-On 15 July 2014, Chile, referring to Article 79, paragraph 1, of the Rules, filed a preliminary objection to the jurisdiction of the Court in the case.
-In accordance with paragraph 5 of the same Article, the proceedings on the merits were then suspended.
-In the Judgment which it rendered on 24 September 2015, the Court rejected the preliminary objection raised by Chile.
-It then found that it had jurisdiction, on the basis of Article XXXI of the Pact of Bogotá, to entertain the Application filed by Bolivia.
+On 15 July 2014, Chile filed a preliminary objection to the jurisdiction of the Court, and the proceedings on the merits were then suspended.
+After Bolivia filed its written statement on the preliminary objection, public hearings were held in May 2015.
+In its Judgment rendered on 24 September 2015, the Court rejected the preliminary objection raised by Chile and found that it had jurisdiction to entertain the Application filed by Bolivia.

 This overview is provided for information only and in no way involves the responsibility of the Court.